egehatirnaz/1g-katamino-CS319/Meetings.md

 Location: Bilkent T Building

 ### Agenda
-* Github connection has been done
+* Github connection tried to be connected.
-* Control classes started to be implemented
+* Control classes started to be implemented.
-* UI classes has been started to implemeted
+* UI classes has been started to implemeted.

 ### Action Items
 * [Burak, Fırat, Mert, Yusuf] Discussed on the structure and work on Github connection.
 * [Mert, Fırat] Implemented the control classes.
 * [Burak, Yusuf] Start to implement GUI classes.

+## Meeting on Nov 13, 17:00 - 04:00

+Participants: Burak, Fırat, Mert, Yusuf, Ege

+Location: Bilkent T Building

+### Agenda
+* Github connection has been done.
+* Implement the Block class and discuss on their movement.
+* UI classes has been implemented.
+* Main Screen implemented.

+### Action Items
+* [Burak, Fırat, Mert, Yusuf, Ege] Discussed on how the implemented classes will be gathered.
+* [Mert, Fırat] Implement the Block class and tried to to movement with Blocks.
+* [Burak, Yusuf] Implement the main screen.
+* [Ege] Connect the Github accounts.